skrifana/youcode_26/README.md

 ##  The Solution

 NourishHer is a **low-barrier, intuitive web platform** designed specifically for shelter environments, where access, time, and privacy are limited.
 We want this to go far behind a nutritional tool to a holistic well-being tool.
-At its core, the tool enables users to:

-Generate nutritious, filling, and cost-efficient recipes based on realistic constraints such as limited ingredients, shared kitchens, and tight budgets.
-Explore an interactive virtual kitchen that makes learning about food engaging, visual, and approachable.
-Understand macronutrients in a simple, meaningful way.
-Reduce decision fatigue and help women gain more self-control and reclaim their identity.

----

 ##  Core Features